AtilaDev/awewinds/README.md

 ### Configure your create-react-app, gatsby, vue-cli or Expo (Web & Mobile) project with Tailwind CSS quickly!

+NOTE: awewinds is only a quick installer for tailwind in your projects.
+The truly magic does it:

+- Credit to Adam Wathan, creator of [Tailwind CSS](https://tailwindcss.com/).
+- Credit to [Taylor Bryant](https://github.com/taylorbryant/crna-tailwind) for originally translating the classes over to RN.
+- Credit to [Jake Broughton](https://github.com/MythicalFish/react-native-tailwind) for React Native Tailwind.

 ##### On your root project run:

 ```